Last updated

 Use feeds to make your banners dynamic

-Using feeds to make your banner dynamic is a no brainer.
-By producing online creative that offers viewers more personalised and relevant content, you are able to engage with a more specific target audience and increase sales conversions.
-Take the bwin banner below, it’s able to display the latest odds, new copy, CTA, and other items depending on the data it receives.
-It’s a great example of copy and creative that’s dynamically served.
+Using feeds to make your banner dynamic is a no-brainer.
+By producing online creative that offers viewers more personalized and relevant content, you are able to engage with a more specific target audience and increase sales conversions.
+A great example of this in action is within the iGaming industry, where dynamic banners are able to display the latest odds, new copy, CTA, and other items depending on the data they receive, all dynamically served in real time.

 Bannerflow and feeds

-Bannerflow acting as a facilitator is a bigger deal than you probably realise too.
-Daniel Jacobsson points out that “the reason why a lot non-Bannerflow users aren’t using feeds is because it can put a lot of pressure on the feed source.
-Bandwidth is maxed, as multiple banners request input, every second”.
-Bannerflow instead grabs data once then distributes it across the banners it serves.
+Bannerflow acting as a facilitator is a bigger deal than you probably realize, too.
+Daniel Jacobsson points out that “the reason why a lot of non-Bannerflow users aren’t using feeds is that it can put a lot of pressure on the feed source.
+Bandwidth is maxed, as multiple banners request input every second”.
+Bannerflow instead grabs data once and then distributes it across the banners it serves.
 This removes the stress from the client’s feed source.
 According to Daniel, “it’s a question we often get – bandwidth and traffic.
 And Bannerflow’s solution is always appreciated by our clients!”

-Bannerflow clients also have unique feed “widgets” made for them, for example a product grid.
-Pre-packaged widgets are easily customised through a style guide, and can range from galleries of products, to the presentation of live odds.
+Bannerflow clients also have unique feed “widgets” made for them, for example, a product grid.
+Pre-packaged widgets are easily customized through a style guide and can range from galleries of products to the presentation of live odds.
 Bannerflow is the ideal platform for those marketers wanting to experiment and use feeds.

 Conclusion

-Fundamentally, feeds have provide advertisers with new creative possibilities, unimaginable before the technology was available.
+Fundamentally, feeds have provided advertisers with new creative possibilities, unimaginable before the technology was available.
 From simple applications, such as supplying the latest betting odds, to more sophisticated interactive banners, marketers should exploit the benefits of data feeds.
-If you would like to find out more about feeds, dynamic banners, or how Bannerflow can help you achieve greater conversions feel free to contact us.
+If you would like to find out more about feeds, dynamic banners, or how Bannerflow can help you achieve greater conversions, feel free to contact us.